statsbylopez/DataViz/Labs/Lab10.md

 **Question 8**.
 Knit your lab with an interactive graph.
 Ensure that the interactivity shows up on the knit version.

-**Question 9**.
+**Question 10**.
 Think of all the plots we've done this year, both univariate, bivariate, and multivariate.
 On which ones does it make the *most* sense?
 On which ones does it make the *least* sense?

-## On your own I
+## On your own Part I

 Returning to the diamonds data set (using the `dsamp`).
 Create a histogram of diamond carat (`carat`), with a separate histogram for each cut (`cut`).
 As in above, colour your faceted histograms to ensure a grey background with the histograms of all diamonds in the `dsamp` data set.
 What do we learn about the distributions of diamont carats, both overall and within each cut?